Course: Indian Religions and Business (Hinduism,

 by EENI:

-Bilateral agreements of India: Sri Lanka, Thailand, Singapore, Chile, MERCOSUR, Andean Community, South Korea, European Union, New Zealand, Indonesia, Cooperation Council for the Arab States of the Gulf, Canada, Australia, European Free Trade Association, Southern Africa Customs Union (SACU), ASEAN.
+Bilateral agreements of India: Sri Lanka, Thailand, Singapore, Chile, MERCOSUR, Andean Community, South Korea, the EU, New Zealand, Indonesia, GCC, Canada, Australia, EFTA, SACU, ASEAN

 This Professional Course is aimed at those executives and companies wishing to do